 AUTOBIOGRAHPICAL SKETCH

-In 2006 I began my undergraduate studies at the State University of New York at Brockport, where I dual majored in psychology and philosophy.
-In the Department of Psychology, I owe thanks to Dr. Lori-Ann Forzona, who is an excellent instructor of research methods.
+I completed my undergraduate studies at the State University of New York at Brockport, where I majored in psychology and philosophy.
+In the Department of Psychology, I owe thanks to Dr. Lori-Ann Forzona, an excellent instructor of research methods.
 In the Department of Philosophy, I benefited greatly from the guidance and mentorship of Drs.
 Gordon Barnes and Georges Dicker.
-For my senior year, I studied abroad at the University of Oxford, focusing tutorials on personality psychology, philosophy of mind, and the history of modern philosophy.
-After obtaining my B.S. in 2010, I began work as a research assistant at the Mt.
+For my senior year, I studied abroad at the University of Oxford, focusing tutorials on personality psychology, cognitive neuroscience, and the history of modern philosophy.
+After obtaining my B.S., I began work as a research assistant at the Mt.
 Hope Family Center.
 As a research assistant, I worked on a study investigating the impact of parental conflict and at-risk environments on preschool children’s coping and adjustment.
 At the Mt.
 Hope Family Center and the University of Rochester, I owe thanks to Drs.
 Patrick Davies, Melissa Sturge-Apple, and Mike Ripple.

 RESEARCH INTERESTS